Director of Cross Country & Track and Field

 "UC Davis has elite students," Sheffield said.
 "I'm here to help us have elite athletes as well.
 The University of California system is attractive on its own.
 The mental aspect is the most important part of training for an athlete.
 That will allow them to compete at a higher collegiate level."

-Wartenburg added that Sheffield's recognition in the track and field community, particularly as a coach whose unique rotation hurdling technique has been noted by the Olympic Development Committee, will be a boost for the Aggies.
+Sheffield's recognition in the track and field community, particularly as a coach whose unique rotation hurdling technique has been noted by the Olympic Development Committee, has already helped focus attention on the Aggies' program as a destination for hurdlers.

 Sheffield earned his undergraduate degree from San Diego State in 1980 after enjoying a track and field career that resulted into two All-America honors.